fahizp/PicSureAI/README.md

 ![Project Banner](/client/src/assets/Screenshot%202023-08-12%20at%203.25.40%20PM.png)

 Welcome to the AI Image Generation project repository!
 This repository houses a MERN (MongoDB, Express.js, React, Node.js) stack application that leverages the power of the OpenAI API to generate AI images.
 The project also utilizes Tailwind CSS for streamlined and responsive user interface design.
-Additionally, you can enjoy the convenience of Markdown language support within a single code editor.

 ## Table of Contents